tekperfect/devops-docs/docs/courses/07-Databases/lessons/milestone2n3-labs.md

 10. What are the return status codes for a website that has a redirect and not redirected that is currently online.

-# MySQL Database Labs

-1. Download a copy of the sample database files if you don't already have them and scp them over to your Ubuntu instance.

 ## MySQL 👇🏾
 [![MySQL Sample Database](mysql.png)](https://drive.google.com/file/d/1wZf38Rpgy1xnEW9k78oRuVMpOt1DudyK/view?usp=sharing)